ibm-cloud-docs/openwhisk/openwhisk_reference.md

 Follow the instructions for [packaged swift actions](./openwhisk_actions.html#packaging-an-action-as-a-swift-executable) to include dependencies using a Package.swift.

-Swift 4.1 Actions can use the following packages when using single Swift source file:
+Swift 4.1 actions can use the following packages when using single Swift source file:
 - Watson Developer Cloud SDK version 0.27.0, https://github.com/watson-developer-cloud/swift-sdk

 ### Migrating Swift 3.1.1 to Swift 4.1

-#### SwiftyJSON using a single source Action file
+#### SwiftyJSON using a single source action file
-If you have a `swift:3.1.1` Action that is not compiled, just as a source file using the **SwiftyJSON** package, you need to pre-compile your Action, and specify the version of SwiftyJSON you want to use for `swift:4.1` kind Action.
+If you have a `swift:3.1.1` action that is not compiled, just as a source file using the **SwiftyJSON** package, you need to pre-compile your action, and specify the version of SwiftyJSON you want to use for `swift:4.1` kind action.
 Take into account that starting with Swift 4.1, there is better support to manage JSON data natively.

-## PHP Actions
+## PHP actions
 {: #openwhisk_ref_php}

-PHP Actions are executed with PHP 7.1.18 To use this runtime, specify the `wsk` CLI parameter `--kind php:7.1` when you create or update an Action.
-This behavior is the default when you create an Action with a file that has a `.php` extension.
+PHP actions are executed with PHP 7.1.18 To use this runtime, specify the `wsk` CLI parameter `--kind php:7.1` when you create or update an action.
+This behavior is the default when you create an action with a file that has a `.php` extension.

 The following PHP extensions are available in addition to the standard ones: